 Some of the top fleet metrics you should consider measuring include:

-- Monitor service schedules to determine if the maintenance team is keeping up with preventative maintenance
+- Monitor service schedules to determine if the maintenance team is keeping up with preventive maintenance

 - Record vehicle issues and frequency over time to create vehicle repair history

-- Lifecycle cost or total cost - Track vehicle operating costs to pinpoint vehicles for remarketing
+Lifecycle cost or Total Cost of Ownership (TCO) - Track vehicle operating costs to pinpoint vehicles for remarketing

 2. Create data collection processes that work for your team

 Data collection must be a part of daily fleet operations for everyone touching the fleet—drivers, maintenance techs, fleet managers, etc.